chesslablab/spablab/README.md

 );
 ```

-As you see, the `Board` component assumes there's a websocket server running on `localhost:3001` listening to messages as it is shown next:
+As you see, the `Board` component assumes there's a WebSocket server running on `localhost:3001` listening to messages as it is shown next:

     w e4
     b e5